-Global Football will venture to China for the first time in 2017 when Team Stars & Stripes travels to Beijing and Shanghai to participate in the 2017 Global Ambassadors Bowl China from April 1-9.
+Global Football will venture to China for the first time when Team Stars & Stripes travels to Beijing and Shanghai to participate in the 2017 Global Ambassadors Bowl China from April 1-9.

 China will become the 28th country to welcome Global Football travelers when hosting the ninth Global Ambassadors Bowl.
 The annual event provides the opportunity of a lifetime for deserving student-athletes to travel internationally, while playing the sport of American football and representing their school, state, nation and themselves.
 The squad of high school senior standouts is selected as much for a player’s conduct off the field as for his performances on the gridiron and is known as Team Stars & Stripes.

 “During the past two decades, I have been able to work with dedicated coaches and inspired student athletes as we travel, learn through experience and compete in far-off lands,” said Global Football Founder & President Patrick Steenberge, upon returning from a planning visit to Beijing and Shanghai.
 “Holding an event in China has always been a dream of mine, and I am thrilled to organize a unique American football tour visiting two of its most notable cities, and exposing our team to the wonders and peoples of China.

 Chris Adamson of Viewpoint School in California will serve as head coach for Team Stars & Stripes, who will experience spectacular cultural sites including the Great Wall, the Forbidden City, Tiananmen Square, the Beijing Olympics Complex, and a Shanghai River tour.
 The traveling roster will be announced before departure for China.